 Hepatitis C virus (HCV) is a chronic infection that can cause liver damage and liver cancer.
 About 20,000 persons die from HCV each year.
 Hepatitis C is a preventable and curable disease.
-So why are so many people dying?
+Learn how our IHS, Tribal and Urban Indian (I/T/U) primary care clinics are proving that hepatitis c is treatable in our own communities, by our own providers.

 “Our mission is to eliminate health disparities and improve the quality of life of American Indians and Alaska Natives by supporting Northwest Tribes in their delivery of culturally appropriate, high quality healthcare.”